Become a PMF

 - Date of degree conferred for recent graduates or anticipated for current graduate students

-The transcript can be official or unofficial.
-If a transcript is unavailable or missing any of the above required elements, the applicant may submit a letter (or equivalent) from the appropriate school official/department (e.g., admissions, department head, career services, etc.), on letterhead, providing the information requested, and signed (electronic signature is acceptable).
-The document serves as an alternative to meeting the transcript requirements if there are missing required elements.
+Either transcript (for the required advanced degree or optional undergraduate degree) can be official or unofficial.
+If a transcript is unavailable or missing any of the above required elements, the applicant may submit a letter (or equivalent) from the appropriate school official/department (e.g., admissions, department head, career services, etc.), on letterhead (or proof of enrollment covering the required elements), providing the information requested, and signed (electronic signature is acceptable).
+The document serves as an alternative to meeting the advanced degree transcript requirements if there are missing required elements.
 Submitting a combination of the transcript and the alternative showing the missing elements is preferred.
 The alternative should complement the transcript if covering missing elements.
 Applicants must submit their advanced degree transcript under the document type called "Advanced Degree Transcript (and/or Alternative)".
 If the alternative is a separate document, then submit under the document type called "Other", under the "Upload Documents" section of the application.
-If applicable, you may merge your advanced degree transcript and the alternative into a single document ot upload under the document type called "Advanced Degree Transcript (and/or Alternative)".
+If applicable, you may merge your advanced degree transcript and the alternative into a single document to upload under the document type called "Advanced Degree Transcript (and/or Alternative)".
 Applicants are not required to ensure a Student ID# or Social Security Number appears on these documents and may redact such references.

 If you need a mailing address for the alternative referenced above, you can use the following: U.S. Office of Personnel Management, Presidential Management Fellows Program, 1900 E St, NW, Room 2469, Washington, DC 20415, or you can simply address it to "PMF Program Office" or "To Whom It May Concern" and upload as part of your application.
 NOTE: This address is provided in case your academic institution needs a mailing address; however, the document should not be mailed to the PMF Program Office.
 Applicants should either upload the alternative as part of their application or follow the fax instructions provided on the "Upload Documents" screen during the application process.